 A Different Property When It Comes Time To Sell

 Just as you may consider Dual Living, so might a purchaser in the future.
 They will have the same benefits that dual Living offers you.
 Someone may be able to afford to buy your house because they can offset their mortgage with the rental income: you might get a sale where someone else misses out.

 In modern developments, most blocks may not be able to fit Dual Living, and a percentage of people buy Dual Living, and many builders do not offer the option.
 So the number of Dual Living houses in any area is limited.
 It gives you a unique solution.

 You Might Get Higher Tax Benefits & More Capital Growth

-In all instances your circumstances need to be considered: typically the Dual Living option will be positively geared and thus does cause a tax bill on the income from rental exceeding outgoings, but also depreciates on higher value and may separately incur costs.
-Yes, this comes from a more expensive package, but importantly the more expense you are incurring is based on an extra income flow becoming available.
+In every instance, your circumstances are something that must be taken into consideration: the Dual Living option is typically going to be positively geared, which means that it does result in a tax bill because the income from rental exceeds the outgoings, but it also depreciates on a higher value and may separately incur costs.
+While it is true that this is a result of purchasing a more expensive package, it is critically vital to note that the additional expense you are spending is predicated on an additional cash flow becoming accessible.

 Two Homes For The Price Of One

-They’ll share the same roof like a duplex, but because they’re not strata-titled, they’re considered a single property—which means a lower purchase price and lower fees, such as council and water rates.
+They will share the same roof like a duplex does, but because they are not strata-titled, they are considered a single property.
+This results in a reduced purchase price as well as fewer expenses, such as lower water rates and rates levied by the local government.
 Finding the right duplex build is an important decision.
 Check out our range of the best home design constructions at MJS Construction Group.